spheredev/neosphere/README.md

 ------------

 **SSj**, the Sphere debugger, is an easy-to-use command-line debugger for Sphere games.
-The debugger allows you to step through your game's code and inspect the internal state of the code--variables, call stack, objects, etc.--while it executes.
+SSj works in tandem with neoSphere to allow you to step through your game's code and inspect the internal state of the code--variables, call stack, objects, etc.--while it executes.
 Best of all, the original source files don't need to be present: SSj can download source code directly from the engine instance being debugged.

-A symbolic debugger like SSj is an invaluable tool for development and is a miniSphere exclusive: no such tool was ever available for the original engine!
+A symbolic debugger like SSj is an invaluable tool for development and is a neoSphere exclusive: no such tool was ever available for the original engine!

 License
 =======

-miniSphere and its accompanying command-line tools are licensed under the terms of the BSD-3-clause license.
-Practically speaking, this means the engine can be used for any purpose, even commercially, with no restriction other than maintain the original copyright notice.
+The entire Sphere game development platform is licensed under the terms of the BSD-3-clause license.
+Practically speaking, this means the engine and tools can be used for any purpose, even commercially, with no restriction other than maintain the original copyright notice.